 The MALCS programme is designed to be completed by full-time student in one academic year or part-time students in two academic years.
 Each academic year comprises two semesters: Semester 1 (Fall) and Semester 2 (Spring).
 Semester 1 normally commences in September and ends in December, while Semester 2 normally commences in January and ends in May.
 Exact starting and ending date of a semester shall be prescribed by the School Senate.

-Courses are usually offered during weekday evenings, from 6:30PM to 9:30PM.
-Some courses will also be offered on weekday afternoons.
+Courses in our programme are primarily offered during weekdays evening from 6:30PM to 9:30PM.
+Occasionally, courses may be offered on weekday afternoons and Saturday mornings.

 Full-time: 1 year